alan-turing-institute/AutSPACEs/dev_readme.md

 #### 1. Download and install [Docker](https://www.docker.com/products/docker-desktop) for your operating system.

+You might find the chapter on [reproducible computational environments](https://the-turing-way.netlify.app/reproducible-research/renv.html) and spectifically the section on [containers](https://the-turing-way.netlify.app/reproducible-research/renv/renv-containers.html) in _The Turing Way_ useful!

 #### 2. Clone the repository into your local directory.

   1. **Fork** the repository by clicking on the Fork icon at the top right hand corner of the page.